Alima-T/lunchroom_vote/README.md

 - Users can vote on which restaurant they want to have lunch at
 - Only one vote counted per user
 - If user votes again the same day:
-    * If it is before 11:00 we asume that he changed his mind.
+    * If it is before 11:00 we assume that he changed his mind.
     * If it is after 11:00 then it is too late, vote can't be changed
 - Each restaurant provides new menu each day.